 Protestant religious organizations comprise over 1,000 religious communities, 21 associations, and 22 missions.

 Today there are 27 Lutheran communities in Belarus.

 Other major Protestant denominations include communities of Evangelical Christians, Baptists, and Seventh-day Adventists.
 As a rule, Protestant communities are rather small, with 20 to 25 members, except for communities in big cities.

 There are many Jewish communities in Belarus.
 Judaism followers appeared in Belarus in the 9th-13th centuries.
 At present there are over 50 Jewish communities and 7 synagogues functioning in Belarus.

 There are 25 Muslim communities in Belarus, with the biggest number of them registered in Grodno Oblast (eight communities).
 There are six mosques in the country.

 President of the Republic of Belarus Alexander Lukashenko pays a lot of attention to the activity of religious organizations.
 The Belarusian head of state regularly meets with members of the Synod of the Belarusian Eastern Orthodox Church and leaders of the Roman-Catholic Church in Belarus.

 The Plenipotentiary Representative for Religious and Nationality Affairs and local authorities unite their efforts with religious organizations to resolve social issues and prevent violations of the Belarusian legislation.

 The telecom market is vigorously developing in Belarus in keeping with the global tendency of transition from industrial to information society.

-Today over 62% of Belarusians aged 6 and older use the Internet, 67% of this number use the Internet every day.
+Today about 67% of Belarusians aged 6 and older use the Internet, 68% of this number use the Internet every day.